 Explore a new practice area or method in social work.
 Get the latest in applied practice information.
 Network with fellow alumni and SLU faculty.

-Saint Louis University's social work continuing education courses are informed by current research and best practices in the field.
+Saint Louis University's social work continuing education workshops are affordable and informed by current research and best practices in the field.
 Our instructors are leading practitioners and faculty members at SLU's School of Social Work who bring a wealth of professional and instructional experience to the workshops.

 All workshops are open to licensed social workers of all levels, practicing in both clinical and macro roles.